 But the best way to define anxiety is "the malfunctioning of the fight or flight system."
-It's when you experience a fear response when you shouldn't, because you're not face to face with danger.
+It's when you experience a fear response when you shouldn't because you're not face-to-face with danger.
 While some may consider a normal fear response to be anxiety, those that live with anxiety are those that feel like they're coming face to face with danger when they are not.

 A Single Term With Many Meanings

-In addition, there is also more than one type of anxiety.
+Also, there is also more than one type of anxiety.
 That means that you can experience anxiety in many different ways, and the idea that it has a specific meaning is a false one.
 Those that feel anxiety all the time are said to have "generalized anxiety," since the anxiety is fairly persistent and recurring.
 However, there are other types of anxiety as well: